jtriley/StarCluster/docs/sphinx/manual/configuration.rst

 A permission section specifies a port range to open to a given network range (cidr_ip).
-By default, the network range is set to ``0.0.0.0/0`` which represents any ip address (ie the "world").
+By default, the network range is set to ``0.0.0.0/0`` which represents any ip address (i.e. the "world").
 In the above example, we created a permission section called ``www`` that opens port 80 to the "world" by setting the from_port and to_port both to be 80.
 You can restrict the ip addresses that the rule applies to by specifying the proper cidr_ip setting.
 In the above